loljoho/my-first-calculator.js/README.md

 ## About

-This is such a silly script and is written pretty badly.
+This is such a silly script and is written poorly.

+I _may_ not have been sober when I created this.

-I'm not particularly proud of it.
+I am not particularly proud of it.